 Huge amounts of antibiotics are used in the agricultural industry to secure cheaper meat for consumers – while research shows how resistant bacteria easily spread from animals to humans, through water, food and soil.
 But The War against Bacteria is also a fascinating exploration of the opportunities we have for solving the crisis.
-Erik Martiniussen talks to health care workers in Tromsø, Georgia, Poland about how antibiotic use can be drastically reduced.
+The author talks to health care workers in Tromsø, Georgia, Poland about how antibiotic use can be drastically reduced.
 He visits farmers and agricultural leaders in the UK, Belgium and Norway to learn more about animal husbandry without antibiotics.
 And he explores the forgotten cures and the new knowledge about the nature of the bacteria that makes it possible to imagine a medicine much less dependent on antibiotics.
-Maybe the war on bacteria can first be won if we stop looking at it as a war?

 If you don’t think the corona pandemic is frightening enough, Erik Martiniussen convinces with a highly up-to-date book about the growing danger of resistant bacteria.